Qubit-Coding-Center-QCC/Levels/Level 2/README.md

-# Introduction to Programming
+# Independent Programming

-This course will be based on the [Python for Everybody](https://www.py4e.com/lessons) online learning material.
+Level 2 is an independent programming course.
+This course will retouch the programing concept you studied in level1 using the Python programming language and introduce two new programming languages that are HTML and CSS.
+This course will be based on the [Full-Stack Web Development](https://www.arabcoders.ae/enroll) 1 million Arab coder initiative.

+The course is two weeks long, 6 days per week and 3 hours per day.
+The students have the freedom to perform these sessions in the time most suitable for them.
+However, they have to come to the institution to enable the instructor to track their performance on the course.

 Material | Duration | Language |
 ------------ | ------------- | ---------------
-[Python for Everybody](https://www.py4e.com/lessons) | 8 weeks -> 10 hours per week | Python
+[Full-Stack Web Development](https://www.arabcoders.ae/enroll)| 2 weeks -> 18 hours per week | Python HTML CSS JavaScript

 ## Topics Covered

-1. Why Program?
-2. Variables, expressions, and statements
-3. Conditional Execution
-4. Functions
-5. Loops and Iterations
-6. Strings
-7. Files
-8. Lists
-9. Dictionaries
-10. Tuples
-11. Regular Expressions
-12. Object-Oriented Programming
+1. Introcution to HTML
+2. Introduction to CSS
+3. Introduction to JavaScript and DOM

 ## Assessment

 Students will be asked to create an account in [HackerRank](https://www.hackerrank.com/) platform to assess student learn.

 To successfully pass this level students should:

-1. Solve all the *"Easy"* problems for Python in HackerRank.
-2. Pass [Problem Solving (Basic) Skills Certification Test](https://www.hackerrank.com/skills-verification/problem_solving_basic) available in HackerRank.
+1. Acquire Certificate of completion for the course [Full-Stack Web Development](https://www.arabcoders.ae/enroll)